viromedia/viroreact-oculus/README.md

 ### Changing Between Samples
 1. Open App.js in a text editor.
-3. Modify line 61: `scene: scenes['360 Photo Tour'],` to a scene defined in the `scenes` dictionary on line 30.
+3. Modify [scene: scenes['360 Photo Tour']](https://github.com/dthian/viroreact-oculus/blob/master/code-samples/App.js#L37) to a scene defined in the `scenes` dictionary on line 23.
 3. Reload/restart the application.

 ## Instructions for building the Viro React platform: